The Hands That Thieve

 The Hands That Thieve is the fifth studio album by the American ska-punk band Streetlight Manifesto.
 It was their first studio album since 2010's 99 Songs of Revolution: Vol. 1, and their first album of original material since 2007's Somewhere in the Between.
-In addition to the Streetlight album, an acoustic version of the album (titled The Hand That Thieves) was intended to be released by Toh Kay, but was cancelled.
+Along with the Streetlight album, an acoustic version of the album (titled The Hand That Thieves) was intended to be released by Toh Kay, but was cancelled.

 The album was originally set to be released in the summer of 2012, but was pushed back several times due to label problems and rewrites, to its eventual release date of April 30, 2013.

-The album has received generally favorable critical response.
+The album has received generally favorable critical reception.